 Q: Where do the animals come from?

 A: We partner with municipal shelters in the East Bay and surrounding communities to transfer in animals according to Berkeley Humane’s capacity and resources.
-Municipal shelters generally provide animal control and must accept any kind of surrender, stray or at large animal for any reason at any time and our ability to intake animals from them helps alleviate overcrowding.
+Municipal shelters generally provide animal control services and must accept any kind of surrender, stray, or at-large animal for any reason, at any time.
+Our ability to intake animals from them helps alleviate overcrowding and reduce .

 Q: Why do these animals need fostering?